Vegan Nacho Cheese Recipe

 During my initial "how-to" vegan research, I found that most vegan cheeses are either made from soy or cashews, and sometimes even the favorite hippie super-food: nutritional yeast, which is basically like the non-dairy version of cheese puff flakes.

 The first time I tested this recipe, it needed some tweaking, but as of now this recipe is a household favorite.
 We love nachos, but you can use this cheese on anything from sandwiches, baked potatoes, and burritos to enchiladas, mac-n-cheese, and just plain bread.
 Basically, if you like cheese, you can put this on anything for a gooey, cheesy craving to fill.
 Grab your chips, people!

 - 1/3 cup plain, unsweetend almond milk

-- 1 Tbs lemon juice, (fresher is better)
+- 1 tablespoon lemon juice, (fresher is better)

 - 1 cup cashews, (ground in food processor or blender)

-- Place diced potatoes and carrots in a pot of water filled with just enough water to fill the bottom to steam until soft.
+- Place diced potatoes and carrots in a pot of water filled with just enough water to fill the bottom.
+Steam until soft.

-- Add potatoes, carrots, and all remaining ingredients into blender and blend until smooth and creamy.
+- Add potatoes, carrots, and all remaining ingredients to a blender and blend until smooth and creamy.
 There should be no chunks, so blend as long as you need until you achieve the desired texture.

-- (Optional) Add in diced jalepeno or bell peppers with a tsp of chili powder and a tsp of cumin for a spicier cheese.
-And for siracha lovers, try adding a few drops of siracha sauce to the mix for an even spicier kick.
+- (Optional) Add in diced jalepeno or bell peppers with a teaspoon of chili powder and a teaspoon of cumin for a spicier cheese.
+And for sriracha lovers, try adding a few drops of sriracha sauce to the mix for an even spicier kick.